 This scenario – capturing Intake data, completing the work, and analyzing it in a post-mortem review – illustrates the benefits of in-house Matter Lifecycle Management, a concept that Rosenberg took a leadership role in developing for the Corporate Legal Operations Consortium.

-This framework, which is available in an e-book here, provides best practices for in-house matters through four stages:
+This framework, which is available in the Matter Lifecycle Management ebook, provides best practices for in-house matters through four stages:

 With such a model, “there’s no improper work being performed, we’re better able to control risk, and that process is transparent so everyone knows what’s happening,” he said.